anykeyh/clear/README.md

 Clear is an ORM built specifically for PostgreSQL in Crystal.

-It's probably the most advanced ORM in term of features offered.
+It's probably the most advanced ORM for PG on Crystal in term of features offered.
 It features Active Record pattern models, and low-level SQL builder.

 You can deal out of the box with jsonb, tsvectors, cursors, CTE, bcrypt password, array, uuid primary key, foreign constraints... and other things !